Skip to main content

 Back to KTH start page

-Implantable sensors for continuous monitoring
+Implantable and wearable sensors for health monitoring

 Self-powered biodegradable sensor for post-surgical monitoring